-Our experienced team are always available to assist with your global inspection and analysis requirements.
+Our experienced team is always available to assist you with your global inspection and analysis requirements.

 This website is not intended for children and we do not knowingly collect data relating to children.

 Full name of legal entity: Alfred H Knight